 Two months later, on December 2, Sukeforth married thirty-five-year-old Grethel Winchenbach of Waldoboro, Maine, a widow, who was fifteen years younger than Clyde.
 They would remain married until Grethel died in 1999.
 Grethel was Clyde’s second wife.
 On December 8, 1933, he had married Helen F. Miller of Cincinnati.
 She died in 1938, about two weeks after the couple’s only child, a daughter Helen, was born.

-Although Sukeforth stayed on with Brooklyn for the 1952 season as a coach, the Dodgers fired him when the season ended.
-Many blamed the Branca choice for his sacking by the Brooklyn brass.
-Sukeforth moved on to the Pittsburgh Pirates, where Rickey was now the executive vice president and general manager.
+Sukeforth and the Dodgers parted ways after the 1951 season ended.
+Many blamed the Branca choice.
+Sukeforth moved on to the Pittsburgh Pirates, where Rickey had become the executive vice president and general manager.
 There, as a coach and occasional scout, he played a role in the drafting of Roberto Clemente from the Brooklyn organization in the 1954 Rule 5 draft.
 Sukeforth recalled the discussion that Pirates executives had before the draft.